Courtney Botfield, Rebecca Hammond and Sasha Close at the NMF Brilliant Careers Leadership Conference 2017

 Bridgette Graham (2021)

-Bridgette Graham is an entertainment marketer and is currently a Product Marketing Manager for Roadshow Films specialising in locally produced Australian features.
+Bridgette Graham is an entertainment marketer and the founder of her new venture, Path to Audience.
+Formerly a Product Marketing Manager for Roadshow Films, she specialised in locally produced Australian features.
 For 15 years Bridgette has built a diverse career in the Australian film industry, working with leaders from exhibition, distribution and production to create meaningful integrated marketing platforms for modern box office classics and beloved entertainment brands.

 A champion of the creative application of data and technology paired with meaningful sociological insights to reach new audiences, Bridgette has most recently delivered campaign strategy for The Dry, Penguin Bloom and RAMS.
 Bridgette holds an MBA from RMIT and was a recipient of the Film Victoria Women in Leadership and Development Fellowship in 2018.
 Prior to her role with Roadshow Films, Bridgette was the Marketing Manager for Moving Story Entertainment and has been the General Manager – Sydney for Dendy Cinemas.